samvv/mage/README.md

 some tabular data in a fringe format, Mage has got you covered!

  - 🚀 Full support for Python typings.
 Avoid runtime errors while building your language!
- - ➕ Add your own languages through the use of a powerful template engine!

 👀 Mage is written in itself.
 Check out the [generated code][1] of part of our Python generator!